 This Week in Pittsburgh History: Before Tossing Out First Pitch, Michael Keaton Unloads on Pirates’ Ownership

-The Academy Award winning actor's criticisms 16 years ago are still being heard today.
+The Academy Award winning actor's criticisms more than a decade ago are still being heard today.

 Batman’s first pitch at the April 10, 2006 opener at PNC Park was nothing remarkable, but what actor Michael Keaton said prior to taking the mound still reverberates with fans today.